Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 `APIGATEWAY_AUTH_PASSWORD`: The Axway API Gateway username password in clear text.

 Security connection settings: By default, for connecting to API Gateway, the agent uses TLS 1.2 with a predefined list of cipher suites.
-Refer to [Administer API Manager agent security](/docs/connect_manage_environ/connect_api_manager/agent-security-api-manager/) section for changing this behavior.
+Refer to [Administer agent security](/docs/connect_manage_environ/connected_agent_common_reference/agent_security/) section for changing this behavior.

 Once all data is gathered, this section should look like: